-- Pump: The actuator will stroke from its present position to its End of Travel position limit, triggered by the End of Travel switch input.
+- Pulse: The actuator will stroke from its present position to its End of Travel position limit, triggered by the End of Travel switch input.
 Once the actuator relaxes to its home position, as indicated by the Home switch, the controller will automatically initiate another stroke to End of Travel.
-The controller will continue in this manner provided the Pump signal is maintained.
-A low-voltage, 200 Hz PWM signal can also be used at the Pump input for complex control.
+The controller will continue in this manner provided the Pulse signal is maintained.
+A low-voltage PWM signal can also be used at the Pulse input for complex control.

 - Status: Indicates that a signal is present at the Enable input, and the controller is not in an over-temperature condition.
 The Status LED will switch from red to green to indicate that Status is active.

 - Home: Signals the actuator is in the Home position.
 The optional Home switch must be installed for this output to function.

 - End of Travel: Signals the actuator has reached its End of Travel.